 In about 1865, Foss developed his own stage station and rest stop, which consisted of a post office, a large barn, and a hotel, where several notable guests stayed, including Ulysses S. Grant and William Randolph Hearst.
 He called his little domain “Fossville.”

-Though many were impressed by Foss’ ability to travel the route quickly, give his passengers the thrill of their lives on the steep and narrow roads, and his sterling record of no accidents, there were others that were not so impressed, calling him an extremely reckless driver.
+Though many were impressed by Foss’ ability to travel the route quickly, give his passengers the thrill of their lives on the steep and narrow roads, and his sterling record of no accidents, others were not so impressed, calling him an extremely reckless driver.
 Unfortunately, Foss’ critics would end up being correct.
 In the late 1870s, as Foss was once again whipping through the road at a fast pace, the stage tumbled off the road into a ravine between Pine Flat and Fossville.
-Seven passengers, including Foss, were badly injured, one of whom was maimed for life, and one young woman was killed.
+Seven passengers, including Foss, were severely injured, one of whom was maimed for life, and one young woman was killed.